Meadowlarke/Bibliography/Bibliography.md

 > Chord fingering

+##### Özcan, Elif, and René van Egmond.
+“Basic Semantics of Product Sounds.” _International Journal of Design_ 6, no. 2 (2012): 41–54.

+##### Özcan, Elif, and René van Egmond.
+“Product Sound Design and Application: Overview.” _5th International Conference on Design and Emotion, Gothenburg, Sweden,_ 2006.

 #### P

 ##### Palú, Doriana Dal, Claudia De Girgi, Beatrice Lerma, and Eleonora Buiatti. _Frontiers of Sound Design: A Guide for the Development of Product Identity Through Sounds._ Springer, 2018.